 You may have heard that healthy human urine has no germs.
 Many doctors believe it too.
 But a recent study says that may not be so.
 These findings may lead us to rethink what causes overactive bladder (OAB) symptoms and how they may be treated.

-Researchers at Loyola University Chicago studied the bladders and urine of 30 healthy women and 60 women who have urinary urge incontinence, the sudden, intense urges to urinate that may sometimes cause loss of bladder control.
+Researchers at Loyola University Chicago studied the bladders and urine of 30 healthy women and 60 women who have urinary urge incontinence–the sudden, intense urge to urinate that may sometimes cause loss of bladder control.

 Contrary to popular belief, they found bacteria in the urine of both types of women.
 But perhaps the most intriguing finding was that the germs in the bladders of healthy women were different from strains found in women with OAB.

 That raises the question of whether bacteria may cause overactive bladder or contribute to its development.
 However, another possibility is that these different germs simply develop as a result of the disease instead of being a cause.